u-khan-dev/react-todolist/README.md

 This repository accompanies my YouTube video, "A React Todo List Front End - Coding Tutorials by Umar Khan"

+To use this repository, clone it into your code editor and run "npm install" in the terminal (e.g., in VS Code integrated terminal).

 Link to video:
 https://www.youtube.com/watch?v=OidIJEOPSxw